Bushfire Advice for Tom Price

 WHAT FIREFIGHTERS ARE DOING:

-Firefighters are actively fighting the fire, strengthening containment lines, protecting assets and patrolling the area.
+Firefighters are actively fighting the fire, building containment lines and patrolling the area.

-32 career, volunteer Fire and Rescue Service, Bush Fire Service, Volunteer Fire and Emergency Services and Rio Tinto Emergency Response Teams firefighters are attending.
+20 volunteer Fire and Rescue Service, Bush Fire Service, Volunteer Fire and Emergency Services and Rio Tinto Emergency Response Team firefighters are attending.

 The cause of the fire is unknown.